neil-lindquist/linear-programming/README.md

 This is a Common Lisp library for solving linear programming problems.
+It is implemented in pure Common Lisp, instead of calling a high performance library.
+This has the advantage of being dependent on only a couple community standard libraries (ASDF, Alexandria, Iterate).
+However, it limits the performance of solving larger problems.
+If there is interest in a high performance backend, let me know; it shouldn't be hard to make the backend replaceable.

 ## Installation
 The linear-programming library is not yet in the main Quicklisp distribution, just Ultralisp.
 The Ultralisp dist can be added by running `(ql-dist:install-dist "http://dist.ultralisp.org/" :prompt nil)`.
 Then, this library can be loaded with `(ql:quickload :linear-programming)`.
-If you are not using Quicklisp, place the repository somewhere where ASDF can find it, then load it with `(asdf:load-system :linear-programming)`.
 You can check that it works by running `(asdf:test-system :linear-programming)`.

+If you are not using Quicklisp, place this repository, Alexandria, and Iterate somewhere where ASDF can find them.
+Then, it can be loaded with `(asdf:load-system :linear-programming)` and tested as above.

 ## Usage